quintanar401/kdb-wc/README.md

 Example:
 ```
+# default http srv with json format (beware of 3.2 json issue)
+<kdb-srv></kdb-srv>
+# websocket srv with an optional k-srv-uri setting
 <kdb-srv k-srv-type="ws" k-srv-uri="localhost:5566" debug="true"></kdb-srv>
 ```

 Supported attributes:
 * `k-return-type` - optional, `json` by default.
 Data format returned by the server.
 It can be `json`, `xml`, `q` or `txt`.
 Websockets support `json` and `q`.
 Http - `json`, `xml`, `txt`.
 * `k-srv-type` - optional, ws or http (default).
-* `f-feed` - optional, valid only for websockets.
+* `k-feed` - optional, valid only for websockets.
 If true the first query establishes a subscription and then all data from the connection will be sent to it.
 * `k-srv-uri` - optional, target websocket server.
 Format: "host:port".
 By default it is the current web server.
 * `k-srv-user` - optional, a user for http requests.
 * `k-srv-pass` - optional, a password for http requests.